Developers-Collective/Sparkamek-Terminal/README.md

 Sparkamek Terminal is a lite version of Sparkamek that only contains the Kamek compiler.
 It is available for Windows, Linux and MacOS.

+> [!NOTE]\
+> If you're interested in a more complex version of Sparkamek Terminal including additional tools, check [Sparkamek](https://github.com/Synell/Sparkamek).

 ## Requirements

 ### Windows